Trombed/mernproject/README.md

 ## Future features:

+* Users can follow other users
 * Users can add friends
-* Users can invite friends

 ## Creators: